apache/apisix-website/website/blog/2022/02/28/opentelemetry.md

 > If you have not completed the deployment, you can refer to the Scenario Example section in the next section to complete the deployment of OpenTelemetry Collector.

-The default port of the OTLP HTTP Receiver is 4318, and the address of the collector is the HTTP Receiver address of the OpenTelemetry Collector.
+The default port of the OTLP HTTP Receiver is `4318`, and the address of `collector` is the HTTP Receiver address of the OpenTelemetry Collector.
 For related fields, please refer to the [Apache APISIX official documentation](https://apisix.apache.org/zh/docs/apisix/next/plugins/opentelemetry/).

   ```YAML
   plugins